snunzi/NPDN_HTS_2024/docs/source/3gvirusexp.rst

     2. Run Nanoplot tool with the following parameters

+    * files: Select "Multiple Datasets" optin

-    * “files”: ``virus_3g.fastq.gz``
+    * “files”: ``tomato_metagenome.fastq.gz`` and ``citrus_metagenome.fastq.gz``

     * Leave the rest as default.

-    3. Click Execute.
+    3. Click Run Tool.

 Nanoplot should produce four output files.
 Let's take a look at the html output report.
+Fill in your handout with QC information and select your read length cutoff for filtering.

 Quality Filtering
 ^^^^^^^^^^^^^^^^^^^
-Let's filter the data to remove adapters, chimeric reads, and low quality bases.
+Let's filter the data to remove short reads and low quality bases.
 First we will filter to retain only high-quality long reads.
 Quality filtering is a balancing act to retain enough high-quality reads for analysis.
 Here, we will set a minimum length for reads to maintain.
 We will also only keep the top 90% of high quality reads.

-.. admonition:: Hands-On: Adapter Trimming

-    1. In tools menu, search for 'porechop' and click on it.

-    2. Run porechop tool with the following parameters

-      * Input Fastq: ``meta_X.fastq.gz``

-      * Output Format for the Reads: ``fastq.gz``

-      * Leave the rest as default.

-    3. Click Execute.

-Porechop should produce a new fastq file with adapter and chimeric reads removed.
-Let's now filter by quality.

 .. admonition:: Hands-On: Quality Filtering